davidncsco/devdash/README.md

  => => naming to docker.io/xitrum/frontend:3.0.1
 ```

-It took a little over 5 minutes to build the frontend image.
+It takes a little over 5 minutes to build the frontend image.
 I also push this image to [Docker Hub](https://hub.docker.com/) along with the backend image.

 ```shell
 docker push xitrum/frontend:3.0.1